jakeweatherhead/jakeweatherhead/README.md

-Ruby on Rails and JS developer at EPI-USE Labs.
+Ruby on Rails and JS developer at EPI-USE Labs and studying at the University of Pretoria.
+Currently investigating whether computer vision models (CNNs and/or ViTs) can be used to distinguish between unknots and non-trivial knots in images.